MarginaliaSearch/www.marginalia.nu/content/weird-ai-crap/hn/index.md

 > Аё

-Beyond the accounts that are visibly glitching out, the vibe is seriously off.
+Beyond the accounts that are visibly glitching out, the vibe is also seriously off.
+Lots of comments that are incredibly banal, or oddly off topic.
 Hard to really put a finger on how, but I had the idea of scraping /newcomments and /noobcomments to see if I could make sense of it.
 First is for comments that are recently made, and the second is for comments that are recently made by newly registred accounts.

 With some simple statistics, I quickly found that: